Integrated Cost and Schedule Risk Analysis

 Integrated cost-schedule risk analyses perform Monte Carlo simulations on a resource-loaded project schedule (i.e., logically-linked, comprehensive, Level 2 or Level 3 schedule) so that both schedule risk and cost risk can be analyzed simultaneously in the simulations.
 Software that is able to simulate schedules developed in the organization’s preferred scheduling package must be used.3

 An integrated cost-schedule risk analysis involves a good-quality schedule with resources representing the cost estimate (without contingency) attached to the activities they support.
 Generally, this schedule is a strategic one that differs from the most detailed schedules used to run the project on a daily basis.
 An integrated master schedule at Level 2 or better Level 3 can be developed, by the owner’s own schedulers and estimators.
-It is purposely built for the integrated risk analysis and consistent with the contractors’ schedules.
+It is purposely built for cost schedule integration and consistency with the contractors’ schedules.
 The summary schedule has fewer (perhaps 500 to 2,000) activities than detailed schedules intended for daily project management.
 It is developed from the top down to a level where the important interconnections between project areas are represented in logic and where the risks can be appropriately assigned to activities and costs.
 The schedule should have identifiable paths with calculated total float that is representative of project flexibility in different project areas.

 It is not recommended to develop this summary schedule by combining and linking different contractors’ schedules.
 Contractors’ schedules are generally inconsistent with each other and may not obey scheduling best practices, so they need to be debugged before using.
 The Level 2 or Level 3 summary schedule should be consistent with the contactor schedules because the project is following the contractors’ plans.
 The summary schedule will show all of the work, be consistent with best practices, and show the key paths with realistic total float.
 The schedule needs to be detailed enough to both represent interconnectedness between project areas and also to place risks where they apply.